Reducing risk in retirement

 So, how can you reduce risks in retirement?
 One option is a lifetime annuity.

-A lifetime annuity can give you an additional layer of protection in retirement and can act as a safety net giving you guaranteed income for life, regardless of how long you live or how share markets perform.
+Challenger lifetime annuities give you an additional layer of protection in retirement and can act as a safety net giving you income for life, regardless of how long you live.

 Annuities works by complementing your other investments, together with the Age Pension (if you’re eligible).
 A lifetime annuity provides a foundation that you can depend upon to cover your basic living costs.
 Whilst they are designed to be held for life, there are withdrawal periods where you may access a lump sum if necessary.